Glow Worm Facts

 How Do Glow Worms Glow?

 The light of a glow worm is also known as bioluminescence or light produced by a living organism.
-There are many different animals which have bioluminescent properties including:
+There are many different animals that have bioluminescent properties including:

 The light Glow Worms emit is produced by a chemical reaction.
 A pigment called "luciferin" reacts with the enzyme "luciferase" and adenosine triphosphate (also called ATP*) and with the oxygen in the air to create the blue-green light that you see the glow worms emitting in our cave.

-All images on this page are copyright to Anthony O'Toole.
+All images on this page are copyrighted to Anthony O'Toole.
 Written permission must be gained before use.